Figure

 Effective single-qubit model:

-where the second term is spin-orbit-mediated electric driving.
+where the first term is the Zeeman interaction (with an anisotropic g-tensor in general) and the second term is the spin-orbit-mediated electric driving, with the spin-orbit-induced electric dipole operator.
 Two-qubit coupling is typically exchange:

 Motivation